ashley468/cst391-milestone/milestone6/README.md

 - Title: Milestone 6

 # Introduction
 - For my final milestone, I'm combining milestones 3, 4, & 5.
 I'm including their challenges, pending bugs, and what I learned from them.
 My milestones included the information and demonstration of the two different ways I created my music store application.
+In this store, I'm selling a variety of products such as musical instruments (guitars, drum kits, and violins).
+Before I had a few more products such as media and cds, but I decided to remove that for the time being.
+The application will allow users to browse through the navbar pages and through a simple back-end and front-end system, providing functionality for reading, creating, listing, listing, updating, and deleting an item/product from the store.
+This milestone will desmonstrate the application's back-end and front-end technologies, including the use of REST APIs and user interfaces.

 **Screencast*